Burying the hatchet

 "Bury the hatchet" is a North American English idiom meaning "to make peace".
 The phrase is an allusion to the figurative or literal practice of putting away weapons at the cessation of hostilities among or by Indigenous peoples of the Americas in the Eastern United States and Canada.

-It specifically concerns the formation of the Iroquois Confederacy and an Iroquois custom in general.
+It specifically concerns the formation of the Haudenosaunee Confederacy.
 Weapons were to be buried or otherwise cached in time of peace.
 Europeans first became aware of such a ceremony in 1644:

 "A translation of Thwaites' monumental work Jesuit Relations, 1644, suggests the practice: "Proclaim that they wish to unite all the nations of the earth and to hurl the hatchet so far into the depths of the earth that it shall never again be seen in the future."

 The practice existed long before European settlement of the Americas; the phrase emerged in English by the 17th century.

 Massachusetts

 An early mention of the practice is to an actual hatchet-burying ceremony.
 Samuel Sewall wrote in 1680 "of the Mischief the Mohawks did; which occasioned Major Pynchon's going to Albany, where meeting with the Sachem they came to an agreement and buried two Axes in the Ground; one for English another for themselves; which ceremony to them is more significant & binding than all Articles of Peace the hatchet being a principal weapon with them."